 Face Coverings & Physical Distancing Requirements

-- Employees and students are not required to wear mask at any Shasta College District locations.
+- Wearing of masks are not required at any Shasta College District locations unless the following:

 - Physical distancing is no longer required indoors or outdoors.